Day in the life of solar geek Bernard Preston is about using the sun's energy to our own advantage.

 All through the day the modem, router and computers will be on periodically but they use very little current; television too if there's cricket on, but it's a rare day that we watch TV during daylight hours.
 There are too many other far more exciting things to be done; I prefer having fun myself to watching others enjoying themselves.

 It's 4.30pm and it's an important moment in the day in the life of solar geek Bernard Preston; he turns off the solar swimming pool pump, and returns the change over switch to mains; in the event of a rolling blackout, with full batteries we would have energy to go through the evening, but it stresses the batteries and shortens their expected life of about ten years; we use mains at night for cooking.
 I'm like a mother hen with the batteries; they are very expensive.
 I'm hoping there will be new developments in a decade when I'm again in the market.
+In fact the Redflow and Powerwall are both looking very interesting.

-We will have an electric car by then, I could even use its battery as a backup for our home at night; even now, I'm looking at Zero, the electric motor cycle that can do 0-100 in 3 seconds; it's still to expensive for me.
+We will have an electric car by then, I could even use its battery as a backup for our home at night; even now, I'm looking at a Zero, the electric motor cycle that can do 0-100 in 3 seconds; it's still to expensive for me.

 Buy LED light bulbs is the first step in anyone wanting to save money and use less electricity.